 Canada has demonstrated that it can be a world leader in physics research.
 For Canada to increase its international impact and to remain competitive, innovative and productive, we need a workforce literate in science and technology.
-This outreach plan presents the proposed outline for conducting the youth outreach effort of SNOLAB within Greater Sudbury and beyond.

 Public communication of SNOLAB research provides an important link between the scientific community and society, giving visibility to scientific success stories and supporting both formal and informal science education.

 Science Outreach at SNOLAB broadcasts our scientific expertise to a wider community through programs and activities such as talks, lab visits, family workshops, classroom presentations, and educational media.
 Science Outreach at SNOLAB:

 - connects the public to the fun and excitement of science at a leading research institution.